raygj/consul-content/docker/readme.md

 ## Check In

-at this point we've got two containers that are functional, but not working together because the containers were not `linked` and therefore there is no connectivity between them.

-next we could link them and test, then add Consul to the mix...but it will be more interesting if we used Docker-Compose to bring up both containers together (linked) as a stack with Consul included in the Docker-Comopose file.
+at this point we've got two containers that are functional. it will be more interesting if we use Docker-Compose to bring up both containers together (linked) as a stack with Consul included in the Docker-Comopose file.

 we would then have two containers, communicating and registering their services (and health checks) with Consul. we would then build off this by adding Consul Connect to provide connectivity between containers without linking them.